-- in its 59th year is the largest annual fringe festival in the southeast of Ireland, taking place each October in the medieval town of Wexford.The Fringe Festival is co-ordinated by the Wexford Chamber.
+Is the largest annual fringe festival in the southeast of Ireland, taking place each October in the medieval town of Wexford.The Fringe Festival is co-ordinated by the Wexford Chamber.
 Wexford’s Fringe Festival combined with Wexford Festival Opera, one of the top three festivals of opera in the world, transforms Wexford into a vibrant hub each October.
 Wexford Fringe Festival has become a vital showcase for Irish Arts nationally and internationally.
-Over the past 58 years the Fringe Festival has grown into one of Ireland's largest cultural events featuring dramas, light opera, exhibitions, the Guinness Singing and Swinging Pubs Competition, trad sessions, workshops and much more.
+Over the past 58 years the Fringe Festival has grown into one of Ireland's largest cultural events featuring dramas, light opera, exhibitions, the Guinness Singing and Swinging Pubs Competition, trad sessions, workshops and much more. www.wexfordfringe.ie

 Fittingly described as the flagship exhibition in the South East, this extensive heritage park covers 35 acres.
 Full scale reconstruction of ancient houses, forts, and tombs, Christian monastery, mill, cooking place, Viking boatyard and boats, woodland trails, wildlife, plants and flowers.
 A multi-lingual audiovisual presentation.